LaGreen19/tiedyedrevamp/wp-content/themes/panoramic/README.txt

 1. Featured Images work best at a minimum of 1100 wide and 420 high.

 == Changelog ==

+#### 1.0.21
+* Added an alt tag to the header image

+#### 1.0.20
+* Amended the next and previous links on the blog pages to filter out slide posts
+* Changed the styling of the heading tags not to break words
+* Fixed bugs with the styling of the WooCommerce product listing page and product detail page on mobile
+* Fixed a bug with the WooCommerce product category page not displaying in full width when the shop page is set to full width

 #### 1.0.19
 * Fixed a bug in IE where the site logo wasn't responsive when the header is in Centered mode